- Position: UKRI

-- Areas of expertise: global environmental governance; climate change policy; participation; justice; youth; United Nations framework convention on climate change (UNFCCC).
+- Areas of expertise: Global environmental governance; climate change policy; youth participation; justice; climate change education and training; United Nations Framework Convention on Climate Change (UNFCCC).

 - Email: H.Thew@leeds.ac.uk

 - Location: 9.124 School of Earth & Environment

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate

 Since 2014, I have taught MSc students as a Graduate Teaching Associate in the Sustainability Research Institute, School of Earth and Environment.

 In 2020, I was awarded a UKRI “COP26” Fellowship to explore climate change education, training and skills develpment for young people ahead of the 26th Conference of the Parties to the UN Framework Convention on Climate Change.